Peripheral nerve blockades on fingers and toes should not have 00X10

 #7 Updated by Mats Fernström almost 4 years ago

 Mats Fernström, NPK Sweden 2018-01-18 (SWE ID C614)

 Martti asked if WAA299 'Other minor blockade of peripheral nerve' still shall have the property 14S04 'Procedure of normal delivery'.
 WAA299 is mapped to the Swedish anesthesia codes ZXH20 and SK999 which in practice stands for nerve blockades on fingers and toes and such blockades have nothing to do with delivery.
 So the answer is “delete 14S04 from WAA299”.
 The technical changes needed for our SOS version are specified in TC_C614_#462_2018.xlsx.

-#10 Updated by Martti Virtanen 12 months ago
+#10 Updated by Martti Virtanen over 1 year ago

 - File Technical changes case #462-2.xls added

 2018-03-13 Expert group

 The case was accepted.
 In practice affects only Sweden.

 The property 14S04 is removed from the code new code WAA299 (Swe codes SK999 and ZXH20)